TD Garden - Boston Bruins

 The concession experience at TD Garden has never been at the forefront of the Bruins game day routine.
 Over the years, the concessions have improved here in both variety and quality.
 But be warned that concession prices here are among the highest in the NHL.

 Stands at the TD Garden are organized by their menus, so hungry fans may have to do some searching to find what they want.
 Vegetarian, vegan, kosher, and gluten-free items are available throughout TD Garden.
-Slices from Sal’s Pizza are among the most popular items.
+Some of the most popular items are the oversized pizza slices from Sal’s Pizza.
 For some of the more unique items on the menu, head to the Test Kitchen on Level 4.
 A more in-depth description of the menu, including a map of all concessions, can be found here.
 Coca-Cola products are featured at TD Garden.

 Fans looking for an adult beverage will have no problem finding what they want at TD Garden.
-As you might expect, local craft beers are abundant.
-Brews from local favorites Sam Adams and Harpoon Brewery anchor the selections.
-For a great selection of local brews, head to the Craft Beer Garden between sections 323 and 324.
-If you prefer the national brands, those are sold all over the arena as well.
+Brews from local favorites Sam Adams and Harpoon Brewery are featured among the national brands.
+For a great selection of local brews, head to the Sam Adams Brewzone on Level 4 or the Craft Beer Garden on Level 7.

 Atmosphere 5

-Concourses are wider, more points of sale were installed and more restrooms were added.
-New social areas such as The Rafters Club on Level 9 and the Back Row Bar at the top of the balcony seating area have become favorite spots to mingle with other fans while grabbing a drink and watching the game.
+There’s not a lot of spare room in this tiny arena, and recent renovations have added some much-needed space to the place.
+Concourses were widened, and restrooms have been added.
+New social areas, such as the Rafters Club on Level 9 and the Back Row Bar at the top of the Balcony seating area, have become favorite spots to mingle with fans and grab a drink while watching the game.

 Neighborhood 5